Mitoxantrone (By injection)

 - This medicine may change the color of your urine to bluish-green.
 The whites of your eyes may also appear slightly bluish-green.
 This is normal, especially within the first 24 hours after you receive the medicine.

-- Your doctor will need to check your blood at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will do lab tests at regular visits to check on the effects of this medicine.
+Keep all appointments.
 Your doctor may also want to check your heart while you are using this medicine.

 Possible Side Effects While Using This Medicine